 An auto-reconciliation process which can automatically classify invoices into match and mismatch categories and even provide with details of missing invoices either in GSTR 6A or your purchase register, will make your return filing process efficient.

 Check out our GSTR 6 return filing and process and auto reconciliation feature which works for GSTR2 as well as GSTR6.
-To know more about how this auto-reconciliation works through IRIS Sapphire or for any other queries on GST return filing process, please write to firstname.lastname@example.org or visit our site IRIS GST.
+To know more about how this auto-reconciliation works through IRIS Sapphire or for any other queries on GST return filing process, please write to firstname.lastname@example.org.